 - Lost - Stolen - Destroyed - Altered - Disclosed or made available where it should not have been - Made available to unauthorised people - Staff and governors will cooperate with the investigation (including allowing access to information and responding to questions).
-The investigation will not be treated as a disciplinary investigation. - If a breach has occurred or it is considered to be likely that is the case, the DPO will alert the headteacher and the chair of governors. - ✓ The DPO will make all reasonable efforts to contain and minimise the impact of the breach.
+The investigation will not be treated as a disciplinary investigation. - If a breach has occurred or it is considered to be likely that is the case, the DPO will alert the headteacher and the chair of governors. - The DPO will make all reasonable efforts to contain and minimise the impact of the breach.
 Relevant staff members or data processors should help the DPO with this where necessary, and the DPO should take external advice when required (e.g. from IT providers).
-(See the actions relevant to specific data types at the end of this procedure). - The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen before and after the implementation of steps to mitigate the consequences - ✓ The DPO will work out whether the breach must be reported to the ICO and the individuals affected using the ICO's self-assessment tool
+(See the actions relevant to specific data types at the end of this procedure). - The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen before and after the implementation of steps to mitigate the consequences - The DPO will work out whether the breach must be reported to the ICO and the individuals affected using the ICO's self-assessment tool

 The DPO will document the decisions (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
-Documented decisions are stored [set out where you keep records of these decisions - for example, on the school's computer system, or on a designated software solution]
+Documented decisions are stored in the DPO's office in lockable storage.